fstab/go-programming-for-java-developers/README.md

 }
 ```

-Syntax error, because variable `product` is defined but not used.
+Syntax error, because variable `product` is declared but not used.

 To explicitly ignore a return value, use `_`: